YumekaMengjiaLYU/RBC/Data_Narrative_Template.md

 * Who is responsible for curating this data?
 * GitHub Link to curation scripts/heurstics:
 * GitHub Link to final CuBIDS csvs:
-* Describe the Validation Process.
+* Describe the Curation Process.
 Include a list of the initial and final errors and warnings.
 * Describe additions, deletions, and metadata changes (if any).

 ### Preprocessing Pipelines